Adin222/mini-webshop-server/README.md

 # Important information

 If the app doesn't start immediately, it's because the server is hosted on Render's free tier it may take 15 to 50 seconds to wake up from sleep.
-Wait or reload the window
+Wait or reload the window.
+When the client loads, refreshing works only on the root ('/') path.
+Reloading on any other path won’t work automatically you’ll need to manually redirect to the root path.

 # Log in information (deployed app)